The Lancet NOVEMBER 09, 2019

 Multicenter, 29 countries

-Population Adults with traumatic brain injury within 3 hours of injury, Glasgow Coma Scale score of 12 or lower or intracranial bleeding on CT scan, with no major extracranial bleeding.
+Population Adults with acute traumatic brain injury within 3 hours of injury, a Glasgow Coma Scale (GCS) score of 12 or lower or any intracranial bleeding on CT scan, and no major extracranial bleeding.

-Intervention Intravenous loading dose of 1g tranexamic acid over 10 minutes followed by a maintenance infusion of 1g over 8 hours.
+Intervention Tranexamic acid (1 g intravenous loading dose over 10 minutes, followed by a 1 g intravenous infusion over 8 hours).

-Outcome Head injury-related death in hospital within 28 days of injury in patients randomized within 3 hours of injury.
+Outcome Head injury-related death in hospital within 28 days of injury (among patients randomly assigned within 3 hours of injury).

 Study Limitations